open-xml-templating/docxtemplater/docs/source/api.rst

         used to add new generation features (possibility to include images, HTML, ...).
         Pro modules can be bought on https://docxtemplater.com/

-        This method can be called multiple times, for example :
+        This method can be called multiple times, for example:

         doc.loadZip(zip).attachModule(imageModule).attachModule(htmlModule)